Editor’s note: This article mentions and discusses accusations of sexual assault.

 - California makes it illegal to remove a condom without verbal consent

-Some judges said that consenting to sex with a condom isn’t the same as consenting to it without one, and one judge said Kirkpatrick’s actions amounted to fraud.
+But last year, a BC appeal court ordered a new trial, with some judges saying that consenting to sex with a condom isn’t the same as consenting to it without one, and one judge saying Kirkpatrick’s actions amounted to fraud.

 The Supreme Court justices heard the case Wednesday but have not yet issued a decision.

 The case touches on issues of stealthing, a word referring to non-consensual condom removal.

 In 2014, Canada’s Supreme Court convicted Craig Jaret Hutchison of sexual assault for piercing holes in a condom and impregnating a woman he had sex with.
 In that case, the justices ruled the victim’s consent was nullified by fraud.